danmar/cppcheck/readme_gui.txt

 - The easy ways are:
 -- download Qt SDK from http://qt-project.org/downloads and use QtCreator to build the GUI.
--- Download precompiled libaries for your platform and use your preferred IDE/environment to build GUI.
+-- Download precompiled libraries for your platform and use your preferred IDE/environment to build GUI.
 Be careful to download the correct version of library for your compiler!
 - The harder way is to download Qt sources and build Qt.
 Compiling Qt alone may